Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

     Accept the defaults on the pop-up window and click “OK”

-2. Right click in the IPI Canvas and select “Add IP…” and search for “**cips**”.
-Double Click on “**Control, Interfaces & Processing System**” to select and instantiate the CIPS on the IPI Canvas.
-The Versal CIPS module should now appear on the IPI Canvas.
+2. Right click in the IP integrator  Canvas and select “Add IP…” and search for “**cips**”.
+Double Click on “**Control, Interfaces & Processing System**” to select and instantiate the CIPS on the IP integrator  Canvas.
+The Versal CIPS module should now appear on the IP integrator  Canvas.

     <img src="./media/image4.jpg" style="width:2.15972in;height:2.81458in" />